Carter had asked Roy in a text message to delete her messages before he carried out the suicide last summer, but investigators found them anyway.

 The day of Roy’s death — July 12, 2014 — he and Carter exchanged texts in the early morning hours.

 “You can’t think about it.
-You just have to do it,” Carter said, telling him she didn’t understand why he was hesitating.
+You just have to do it,

 “I’m gonna eventually,” he replied.
 “I really don’t know what I’m waiting for but I have everything lined up.”